Eileen Joyce: Career

 She expressed a new-found interest in the harpsichord, receiving lessons from Thomas Goff and, in 1950, she gave the first of a number of harpsichord recitals.
 In the 1950s, she also gave a series of concerts featuring four harpsichords, her colleagues including players such as George Malcolm, Thurston Dart, Denis Vaughan, Simon Preston, Raymond Leppard, Geoffrey Parsons and Valda Aveling.

-In 1956, Joyce was Gerard Hoffnung's first choice as soloist in Franz Reizenstein's parodic Concerto Popolare, to be played at the inaugural Hoffnung Music Festival, but she declined, and the job went to Yvonne Arnaud.
+In 1956, Joyce was Gerard Hoffnung's first choice as soloist in Franz Reizenstein's parodic Concerto Popolare, to be played at the inaugural Hoffnung Music Festival, but she declined, and the part went to Yvonne Arnaud.
 She appeared as soloist at Sir Colin Davis's debut as a conductor, with the Royal Philharmonic Orchestra (RPO), on 22 September 1957, playing Tchaikovsky's Concerto No. 1.
 On 28 November 1957, she participated in the premiere performance of Malcolm Arnold's Toy Symphony, Op.
 62, at a fund-raising dinner for the Musicians Benevolent Fund.
 The work has parts for 12 toy instruments, which were taken by Joyce, Eric Coates, Thomas Armstrong, Astra Desmond, Gerard Hoffnung, Joseph Cooper, and other prominent people, all conducted by the composer.

 In 1960, during her tour of India, her Delhi recital was attended by the Prime Minister, Jawaharlal Nehru.
 During that tour, which also included Hong Kong, she announced she was retiring, and her final recital was at a festival in Stirling, Scotland, on 18 May 1960, where she played two sonatas by Domenico Scarlatti, Beethoven's Appassionata sonata, and works by Mendelssohn, Debussy, Chopin, Ravel, Granados and Liszt.

+Late Career

-She did, however, return to the concert platform a handful of times over the next 21 years, the first not until 1967, when she played Rachmaninoff's Piano Concerto No. 2 with the RPO conducted by Anatole Fistoulari, at the Royal Albert Hall.
+After her 1960 retirement, however, she did return to the concert platform a handful of times over the next 21 years.
+Her first return was in 1967, when she played Rachmaninoff's Piano Concerto No. 2 with the RPO conducted by Anatole Fistoulari, at the Royal Albert Hall.
 That was the work that had made her famous in the film Brief Encounter in 1945, and it was to be her last concerto performance.

 Also in 1967, she appeared with three other harpsichordists and the Academy of St Martin in the Fields under Neville Marriner.
 In 1967, she started to foster the career of the ten-year-old Terence Judd.

 In 1969, she appeared alongside fellow Australian pianist Geoffrey Parsons in a two-piano recital at Australia House, London.
 In 1979, she gave a two-piano recital with Philip Fowke.

 She appeared again with Geoffrey Parsons on 29 November 1981 at a fund-raising concert at the Royal Opera House, Covent Garden.
-That proved to be her very last appearance as a pianist because another performance, scheduled in 1988, had to be cancelled).
+That proved to be her very last appearance as a pianist because another performance, scheduled in 1988, had to be cancelled.